-What is Corporate Social Responsibility (CSR)?
+What Is Corporate Social Responsibility (CSR)?

-For example, on the 17th March 2016, I am sponsoring a horse race at the upcoming “Property Mile Handicap’.
-I am advertising my business and also giving money to a great cause.
+For example, on the 17th March 2016, I am sponsoring a horse race at the upcoming Property Mile Handicap.
+I am advertising my business and also giving money to this great cause.
 I will be helping at the event and be networking with a group of potential clients and last but not least having a lot of fun!

 Building Relationships via CSR

 The Property Mile Handicap is not the first horse race I have sponsored, nor will it be the last!
 As a result of my involvement in CSR, I managed to find two new clients.
 That in itself covered the cost of my initial investment three times over.
 At the end of the day, people buy from friends of friends and what better way to get to know someone!

 With that in mind, don’t get me wrong – not all volunteering is glamorous.
 I’ve also had the good fortune to: